AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

 ## Synonyms

 - [!DNL Live Search] can manage up to 200 [synonyms](synonyms.md) per store view.
-- Multi-word synonyms may not always work as expected.
-Please test these synonyms in the staging environment before using them in production, as they can potentially have an adverse effect on relevancy.
+- Multiword synonyms might not always work as expected.
+Be sure to test these synonyms in the staging environment before using them in production, as they can potentially have an adverse effect on relevancy.

 ## Category merchandising